 In September 1996, the Company sold put warrants to an investment bank that entitle the holder of the warrants to sell 3 million shares of common stock to the Company at \$21.50 per share.
-Additionally, the Company purchased call options from the same independent third party that entitle the Company to buy 2 million shares of its common stock at \$25.50 per share.
+Additionally, the Company purchased call options from the same independent third party that entitled the Company to buy 2 million shares of its common stock at \$25.50 per share.
 The premiums received with respect to the equity options totaled \$8.1 million and equaled the premiums paid.
 Consequently, there was no exchange of cash.
-The Company exercised the call options, repurchasing 2,000,000 shares of its common stock during the third quarter for \$51 million.
+At any given date, the amounts potentially subject to market risk are generally limited to the amount by which the per share price of the put warrants exceeds the market value of Autodesk's common stock.
+On January 31, 1997, the per share trading price of Autodesk's common stock was \$31.63 which exceeded the per share exercise price of the put warrants which was \$21.50.
+The Company exercised the call options, repurchasing 2,000,000 shares of its common stock during the third quarter of fiscal year 1998 for \$51 million.
 The put warrants expired unexercised in September 1997 and were reclassified from put warrants to stockholders' equity during the third quarter of fiscal year 1998.

-In December 1997, the Company sold put warrants to an independent third party that entitle the holder of the warrants to sell 1.5 million shares of common stock to the Company at \$38.12 per share.
+In December 1997, the Company sold put warrants to an independent third party that entitled the holder of the warrants to sell 1.5 million shares of common stock to the Company at \$38.12 per share.
 Additionally, the Company purchased call options from the same independent third party that entitle the Company to buy 1 million shares at \$39.88 per share.
 The premiums received with respect to the equity options totaled \$4.5 million and equaled the premiums paid.
 Consequently, there was no exchange of cash.
+At any given date, the amounts potentially subject to market risk are generally limited to the amount by which the per share price of the put warrants exceeds the market value of Autodesk's common stock.
+On January 31, 1998, the per share trading price of Autodesk's common stock was \$38.63 which exceeded the per share exercise price of the put warrants which was \$38.12.
 The outstanding put warrants at January 31, 1998, permitted a net share settlement at the Company's option.
 As a result, the transaction did not result in a put warrant liability on the consolidated balance sheet.